 If a student (including a student with an Individual Education Plan) withdraws from a Grade 11 or 12 course within five instructional days following the issue of the first provincial report card in a semestered school or five instructional days following the issue of the second provincial report card in a non-semestered school, the withdrawal is not recorded on the OST.
-If a student withdraws from a course after five instructional days following the issue of the first provincial report card in a semestered school or five instructional days following the issue of the provincial report card in a semestered school or five instructional days following the issue of the second provincial report card in a non-semestered school, the withdrawal is recorded on the OST by entering a "W" in the "Credit" column.
+If a student withdraws from a course after five instructional days following the issue of the first provincial report card in a semestered school or five instructional days following the issue of the second provincial report card in a non-semestered school, the withdrawal is recorded on the OST by entering a "W" in the "Credit" column.
 The student's percentage grade at the time of the withdrawal is recorded in the "Percentage Grade" column.